HTTP Commands

 SaveToDB 10 supports application/json and application/x-www-form-urlencoded body formats.

-Here is an example of the POST command:
+Here's an example of a POST command:

 POST https://www.zohoapis.com/crm/v2/Contacts